WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Painful Dreams

--The Path Of Daggers, Stronger than Written Law
+- The Path Of Daggers, Stronger than Written Law

 Bowling On The Green

 Mat stood on a village green, playing at bowls… Rubbing the ball between his hands, he took a short run and casually rolled it across the smooth grass.
 All nine pins fell, scattered as if they had been kicked.
 Mat turned and picked up another ball, and the pins were back upright.
 No, there was a fresh set of pins.
 The old still lay where they had fallen.
 He hurled the ball again, a lazy underhanded bowl.
 And Egwene wanted to scream.
 The pins were not turned pieces of wood.
 They were men, standing there watching the ball roll toward them.
 None moved until the ball sent them flying.
 Mat turned to pick up another ball, and there were more new pins, new men, standing in orderly formation among the men lying sprawled on the ground as if dead.
 No, they were dead.
-Unconcerned, Mat bowled.Being fulfilled.
+Unconcerned, Mat bowled.Fulfilled.
 This is another reference to Mat’s and Aludra’s invention of gunpowder-based weapons.
 It also indicates that at this time Mat did not fully realise the consequences of his actions.
 Huge numbers of people will die, and yet he doesn’t seem to notice.
-Mat has now realised the consequences of developing gunpowder weapons and has been haunted by dreams of people dying and the Dark One laughing because of his actions (Knife of Dreams, Dragons’ Eggs).
+Since then Mat has realised the consequences of developing gunpowder weapons and has been haunted by dreams of people dying and the Dark One laughing because of his actions (Knife of Dreams, Dragons’ Eggs).

 …Every one of those human pins had represented thousands of men.
 Of that, she was certain.
 And an Illuminator was part of it.